cmmid/MTM-2023/README.md

 This package contains materials to support the Modern Techniques in Modelling (MTM) course offered by LSHTM.

+## Installation & Local Use

+The MTM package is not available on CRAN at this time.
+You may install manually from this repository, but will likely find using the [remotes]() package the easier option.
+With `remotes` installed, from an `R` prompt: `remotes::install_github(cmmid/MTM)`.

+To create a local copy of the course exercises, you can then use `MTM::scripts()` - the default options copy the scripts to `~/Downloads/MTM`, organized into sub folders by session topic.

 ## Content

 Those materials are provided in three ways: